rackerlabs/support-how-to/content/how-to/exchange/manually-configure-ios-devices-for-email-hosted-on-exchange-2013/index.md

 ---

-This article describes how to configure a Microsoft&reg; Exchange&reg; 2013 account on your Apple&reg; iOS 14.1 device.
+This article describes how to configure a Microsoft&reg; Exchange&reg; 2013 account on your Apple&reg; iOS&reg; 14.1 device.

 **Note:** The images in this article show iPhone&reg; 5 running iOS 14.1.
 Although screens on other iOS devices differ, the process is similar.
 For more modern iOS versions, refer to the [Cloud Office Email Help Tool](https://emailhelp.rackspace.com) for instructions.

-The administrator of your account must verify that an ActiveSync&reg; license is attached in your account via the Cloud Control Panel.
+Your account administrator must verify that an ActiveSync&reg; license is attached to your account in the Cloud Control Panel.
 If any Internet connectivity issues prevent you from successfully setting up Exchange, contact your wireless provider or Internet Service Provider (ISP).